 The primary difference between MAX and MAXA is that MAXA evaluates TRUE and FALSE values as 1 and 0 respectively.
 Microsoft documentation also suggests that MAXA evaluates numbers entered as text differently from MAX:

 If you want to include logical values and text representations of numbers in a reference as part of the calculation, use the MAXA function.

 This is a bit confusing.
 In my testing, MAX and MAXA both evaluate text representations of numbers when supplied directly as arguments.
 For example:

-=MAXA("5",10)// returns 10=MAX("5",10)// also returns 10
+=MAXA(5,"10")// returns 10=MAX(5,"10")// also returns 10

 The Excel SMALL function returns numeric values based on their position in a list ranked by value.
-In other words, it can retrive "nth smallest" values - smallest value, 2nd smallest value, 3rd smallest value, etc.
+In other words, it can retrive "nth smallest" values - 1st smallest value, 2nd smallest value, 3rd smallest value, etc.

 The Excel RANK function returns the rank of a numeric value when compared to a list of other numeric values.
-RANK can determine the rank of largest (i.e. top sales) values as well as smallest (fastest time) values, which is controlled with the...
+RANK can rank values from largest to smallest (i.e. top sales) as well as smallest to largest (i.e. fastest time).